jrongjie/dig4639-mobile-dev/README.md

 Digital Media graduate specializing in web design with proven coding, designing, and project management skills.
 Seeking a position as a user-experience designer at Lockheed Martin to leverage organizational and research skills to further excellent human-computer interactions.

 (jennygardner.com)[fake resume website]

+## Conflicts

+This section represents code on the server that isnt on the locl repository